Hanukkah - A Feast of Lights

 6. Which special foods are eaten on Hanukkah?
 (Hint: they're all SOAKED in oil!)

-7. What is the origin of the Hanukkah spinning-top (dreydl, sevivon)?
+7. What is the message borne by the Hanukkah spinning-top (dreydl, sevivon)?

 8. Besides lighting candles and playing with the top, which other Hanukkah customs do Jews around the world observe?